EternalYoshi/ThreeWorkTool/README.md

 - Normal Maps in Marvel 3 have their Red and Alpha channels swapped.
 If you make or edit these normal maps, keep this in mind.
 - Portraits have to be saved DXT5 in your image editing software to work, no need to save it as a DXT1 and then hex edit it to DXT5.
 In the TexConverter Dialog, select the option that says Problematic Portrait Texture or whatever when importing.
 - This program was designed around DDS files generated from the newer NVIDA Photoshop DDS Plugin found here: https://developer.nvidia.com/2020.1.1/nvidia_texture_tools_exporter_photoshop_plugin
+- MSD files must be viewed and edited by Right Clicking/Selecting Edit and selecting Preview/Edit.
+The encoding is unknown(it is NOT ASCII) and only English Alphabet characters and accents used in French and Spanish are supported.
+The Line break denotations are there for a reason; don't remove them unless you know what you are doing.
+Edit at your own risk!

+- LMT Entry names start from 0, not 1.

+- To get this to work I had to redefine the .m3a format.
+Any .m3a files made from other methods will NOT be compatible with this program.